kojikawamura/home-credit-default-risk/README.md

 # home-credit-default-risk
-Kaggle Competition: Home Credit Default Risk
+Sample submission for the competition "Home Credit Default Risk" on Kaggle.